Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/README.md

 - **Navigation**: Collapsible sidebar with persistent state
 - **Widget Delivery**: Static `widget.js` served by FastAPI with runtime theming via `/public/embed-config`
 - **Document Storage**: Secure, tenant-scoped uploads to MinIO via backend-only APIs with tracked `source_type`, ingestion `status`, and backend-owned storage paths (`source_url`).
 File uploads are limited to PDF/DOC/DOCX/TXT and ≤1 GB per file, while website/documentation URLs can be added as metadata-only documents and managed in the same Knowledge Base UI.
+- **Brand Assets**: Logo uploader stores PNG/JPG/SVG files (≤10 MB) in MinIO, lets users fine-tune a zoom slider, and persists both the URL and `logo_zoom` factor in the bot's branding so dashboards and embeds stay in sync.

 ## 🔌 API Integration